astridx/meinblog/sik/r/react-higher-order-components/index.md

 ---
-title: "React Higher Order Components"
+title: 'React Higher Order Components'
-description: "A comprehensive yet easy to understand introduction to higher-order components in React.
+description: 'A comprehensive yet easy to understand introduction to higher-order components in React.
 Higher order components, known as HOCs, are often a difficult to understand pattern in React.js.
-The article gives you a gentle introduction, how to use HOCs in an elegant way, how to abstract reusable logic and how to use recompose ..."
+The article gives you a gentle introduction, how to use HOCs in an elegant way, how to abstract reusable logic and how to use recompose ...'
-date: "2017-04-04T13:50:46+02:00"
+date: '2017-04-04T13:50:46+02:00'
-categories: ["React"]
+categories: ['React']
-keywords: ["react higher order components"]
+keywords: ['react higher order components']
-hashtags: ["#100DaysOfCode", "#ReactJs"]
+hashtags: ['#100DaysOfCode', '#ReactJs']
-banner: "./images/banner.jpg"
+banner: './images/banner.jpg'
-contribute: ""
+contribute: ''
-author: ""
+author: ''
 ---

 <Sponsorship />